artefactual/archivematica-docs/user-manual/transfer/transfer.rst

-Submission documentation is a concept in Archivematica that accounts for materials that are related to the digital objects being preserved, but aren't strictly part of the collection - for example, donor agreements, correspondence about the materials, conservation reports, etc. If Archivematica sees that a transfer includes submission documentation, it can include descriptions of this material in the AIP METS file.
+Submission documentation is a concept in Archivematica that accounts for materials that are related to the digital objects being preserved, but aren't strictly part of the collection - for example, donor agreements, correspondence about the materials, conservation reports, semantic representationinformation, etc.
+If Archivematica sees that a transfer includes submission documentation, it can include descriptions of this material in the AIP METS file.

 Submission documentation can be added to standard, unzipped, zipped, and disk image transfer types.